Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

-The following year, the Argon Neutrino Teststand (ArgoNeuT) experiment~\cite{Anderson2012} reported the results of a similar search for mCPs based on the detection of electron recoils~\cite{Acciarri2020}.
-This experiment exposed a $175$~L liquid argon time projection chamber (LArTPC) to Fermilab's Neutrinos at the Main Injector (NuMI) beam~\cite{ADAMSON2016} from September 2009 to February 2010~\cite{Acciarri2020}.
-Despite the short exposure time of the ArgoNeuT detector (amounting to $1.0 \times 10^{20}$~POT), world-leading constraints were placed at the $95$\% CL on mCPs with masses ranging from $0.1 \lesssim m_{\chi} \lesssim 5$~GeV and effective charges from $\sim4\times10^{-3}\:e$ to $2\times10^{-1}\:e$~\cite{Acciarri2020}.
-Several months later, the first dedicated search for mCPs with charges below $0.1\:e$ performed at a hadron collider was reported by the MilliQan collaboration~\cite{Ball2020}.
-A total of $37.5$~fb$^{-1}$ of integrated luminosity from $pp$ collisions at $\sqrt{s}=13$~TeV was collected by their scintillator-based demonstrator detector deployed in 2018 during the LHC's Run~2~\cite{Ball2020}.
-The detector was located $33$~m from the CMS interaction point (IP5) and at an azimuthal angle of $\phi \sim 43^{\circ}$ in the CMS coordinate system.
-Their analysis considered pair-production of mCPs via the Drell--Yan mechanism and a variety of meson decays (e.g., $\rho \rightarrow \chi \bar{\chi}$ and $\pi^{0} \rightarrow \gamma \chi \bar{\chi}$).
-No clear signal events consistent with mCPs were observed.
-Consequent bounds on mCPs were set at the $95$\% CL, resulting in new sensitivity over the ArgoNeuT limits for mCPs with masses ranging from $0.7 \lesssim m_{\chi} \lesssim 2$~GeV and $2.5 \lesssim m_{\chi} \lesssim 4$~GeV~\cite{Ball2020}.
-Lastly, bounds on mCPs derived from past data collected in 1982 by the Big European Bubble Chamber (BEBC) located at the CERN WA66 beam-dump experiment~\cite{1986253} were published in 2021~\cite{Marocco2021}.
-In this analysis, Marocco and Sarkar analyzed the corresponding electron scattering data for an excess of recoils due to scattering with mCPs, which could potentially be produced copiously via the decays of mesons created in the $400$~GeV proton beam dump~\cite{Marocco2021}.
+Bounds on mCPs derived from past data collected in 1982 by the Big European Bubble Chamber (BEBC) located at the CERN WA66 beam-dump experiment~\cite{1986253} were published in 2021~\cite{Marocco2021}.
+In this analysis, Marocco and Sarkar analyzed the corresponding electron-scattering data for an excess of recoils due to scattering with mCPs, which could potentially be produced copiously via the decays of mesons created in the $400$~GeV proton beam dump~\cite{Marocco2021}.
 No excess was reported; thus, limits on mCPs were established (at the $90$\% CL), which excluded masses and charges ranging from $10^{-3} \lesssim m_{\chi} \lesssim 4$~GeV and $3 \times10^{-4} \: e \lesssim Q_{\chi} \lesssim 0.3 \: e$, respectively~\cite{Marocco2021}.
 Additionally, the authors derived similar limits based on an analysis of the data from the CHARM~II experiment~\cite{DEWINTER1989}.
 However, for all values of the mCP mass covered in their study, these limits were surpassed by those set using the data from the BEBC detector~\cite{Marocco2021}.